GuardianProcess/Airda/README.md

 # Airda
-the distributed runner wirtten in rust
+the distributed runner written in rust